 Also called "wispy bangs," "choppy bangs," or "Birkin bangs" (courtesy of the enviously effortless Jane Birkin), these are cut similarly to blunt bangs, but the stylist will point-cut vertically into the ends to achieve that feathery fringe.
 That's why they're perfect for "those wanting a statement, but with softness," Brook suggests.
 These bangs typically extend a bit longer than the average blunt fringe, usually ending at the eyelashes.

 The '70s-inspired fringe is making a major comeback.
 These bangs start short at the center of the eyebrows, growing longer toward the edges of the face, just like a set of drapes.
-"They graze the eyebrows, frame the forehead, yet open up the face, accentuating the eyes and cheekbones," says hairstylist Marcus Frances, an ambassador for hair-care brand Better Natured.
+"They graze the eyebrows, frame the forehead, yet open up the face, accentuating the eyes and cheekbones," says hairstylist Marcus Francis, an ambassador for hair-care brand Better Natured.
 The longer bits blend in quite well with the sides of your hair, which, as Brook notes, results in a more forgiving grow-out phase.

 "For the uncommitted testing the waters of Bang Land," Brook quips.
 "Short enough to get the vibe but long enough to still easily tuck away and hide."
 We repeat: perfect for those itching for some sort of bang without going for a full-on chop.
 The shortest layers tend to sit below the eyes, then make their way around the hollows of the cheekbones, Brook explains.

 Let your braids frame the face by making the outward pieces a bit longer (say, to the pupils), then snipping them shorter as you move to the center of your forehead (with the shortest braids reaching the arch of the eyebrows).
 If you don't feel like cutting your braids at all, you can always just tuck a few long strands into loops—all the fun; none of the scary permanence.